egzonpllana/NetworkLayerSwift6/README.md

 *   A Task block is created to perform the asynchronous viewModel.getPosts() call.
 This ensures that the posts are fetched when the view appears on the screen.

-*   Inside the task, viewModel.getPosts() is called asynchronously, requesting the API to retrieve posts via the APIClient.
+*   Inside the task, `viewModel.getPosts()` is called asynchronously, requesting the API to retrieve posts via the APIClient.
 The posts array in HomeViewModel is updated when the data is successfully fetched, and the UI reflects the new data automatically due to the @Published property.

 Find the full implementation of the Networking layer alongside example usage in a small app with ViewModel in SwiftUI, and unit test coverage for the APIClient and APIEndpoint.
 Github: \[link\]

 Isn’t this the most beautiful Networking layer you have ever seen?
-If yes, let's go an extra mile understanding concurrency and thread-safe techniques in Swift👇🚀
+If yes, let's go an extra mile to understand concurrency and thread-safe techniques in Swift👇🚀

+___

 ### Concurrency